logical/esp32-arduino/README.md

 minimodem --tx --baudot --mark 2200 --space 1200 --startbits 1 --stopbits 1.5 200

-trying to get to 1200 baud but it would probably be better in hardware.

 I think that ADC 1 is not affected by wifi only ADC 2 so I will only use ADC 1, so I can add wifi.
 DAC or ADC can be controlled by I2S0 only so you can't add both on I2S.
 I have not tested with wifi.